 \subsection{Data Set}

 The large-scale administrative records in the IBM (formerly Truven Health Analytics) MarketScan Commercial Claims~\cite{truven} database were used to train and test both baseline models and MUPOD.
 Data include person-specific clinical utilization, expenditures and enrollment across inpatient, outpatient, prescription drug and carve-out services.
-The database contains about 30 million enrollees annually across the US, and these enrollees are nationally representative of the US population with respect to sex (50\% female), regional distribution, and age.
+The database contains about 30 million enrollees, a nationally representative sample of the US population with respect to sex (50\% female), regional distribution, and age.

 We extracted medications, diagnoses and demographic information of 682,402 patients who have at least one diagnosis of OUD (ICD-9: 304.0x, 305.5x and ICD-10: F11.xxx; where x can be any code) from 2009 to 2018.
-Hyper-geometric~\cite{rice2006mathematical} test was used to identify sub-cohorts of OUD with high statistical significance of whether a population consists the richest information of OUD.
-We identified an OUD sub-cohort (p-value 0.0) with 229,214 patients who had at least one Clinical Classification Software code (CCS) of 205 (patients with Spondylosis; intervertebral disc disorders; other back problems).
+The hyper-geometric~\cite{rice2006mathematical} test was used to identify sub-cohorts of OUD with high statistical significance of whether a population consists the richest information of OUD.
+We identified an OUD sub-cohort (p-value 0.00) with 229,214 patients who had at least one Clinical Classification Software code (CCS) of 205 (patients with Spondylosis; intervertebral disc disorders; other back problems).
 This sub-cohort was defined as the case cohort.
 Note that CCS 205 has already been shown to be a prevalent diagnosis in OUD patients in the literature~\cite{mark2013psychiatric, barnett2009comparison}.

 The case cohort (OUD positive and CCS 205) was matched with a subpopulation of OUD-negative patients called the control cohort.
-All the individuals in the control cohort has the same back pain diagnosis (CCS 205) but do not develop OUD.
-We first matched case and control based on age and sex.
-Second, we matched case and control based on the opioid medication use duration.
-Specifically, we grouped every opioid medication with a Generic Product Identifier (GPI) of 65x as opioid medications.
+All the individuals in the control cohort have the same back pain diagnosis (CCS 205) but do not develop OUD.
+We first matched cases and controls based on age and sex.
+Second, we matched them based on the opioid medication use duration.
+Specifically, we grouped every opioid medication with a therapeutic class generic product identifier (TCGPI) of 65x as opioid medications.
 Buprenorphine and Methadone were excluded as they are often used as a treatment for opioid overdose.
-Second, we randomly sampled OUD-negative patients who have the matched age and gender with the case ensuring that the averaged opioid use ratio between case and control is almost equal.
+Next, we randomly sampled OUD-negative patients who have the matched age and gender with the case ensuring that the averaged opioid use ratio between case and control is almost equal.